 The encyclicals and pastoral letters of recent years bear witness to the intellectual acuity and moral insight of church leaders.
-But by omission they also highlight a particular challenge.
-What’s too often missing is a simple, straightforward discussion of how individual Christians, parishes and other religious institutions should live their economic lives.
-What’s needed is practical, faithful advice on the myriad economic decisions each of us must make: when and how to acquire, use, lease, or transfer real properly; where and on what terms to place investments; what employment structures, working conditions, and compensation scales to establish or advocate; and more.
+But, by omission, they also highlight a particular challenge.
+What’s too often missing is a simple, straightforward discussion of how individual Christians, parishes, and other religious institutions should live their economic lives.
+What’s needed is practical, faithful advice on the myriad economic decisions each of us must make: when and how to acquire, use, lease, or transfer real property; where and on what terms to place investments; what employment structures, working conditions, and compensation scales to establish or advocate; and more.

 The following is the first in a series of three articles reflecting on relationships along the three legs of the economic triangle—land, labor, and capital—from the perspective of a community development practitioner.
 They are by no means comprehensive, but they will offer an overview of several constructive new initiatives and serve as an invitation to readers to participate in such efforts.

 TRADITIONALLY, land is the first leg of the economic triangle.
-Even in a modem economy, it is the source of shelter, nourishment, and raw materials for production—and literally the common ground on which all social and economic activity takes place, all shaped the character of American society and, for many individuals, real property remains the greatest personal investment and economic asset.
+Even in a modern economy, it is the source of shelter, nourishment, and raw materials for production—and literally the common ground on which all social and economic activity takes place.
+It shaped the character of American society and, for many individuals, real property remains the greatest personal investment and economic asset.

 Despite many good efforts, the problems still persist.
 In housing as in health care, the evidence is that conventional social welfare programs simply aren’t working.
 The subsidies are inadequate and inefficient.
 Needs are growing faster than available resources, and political will is limited.
 But more fundamentally, conventional programs cannot ultimately succeed because they are based on false premises.

-THREE WIDESPREAD MYTHS distort popular perspectives on poverty.
+THREE WIDESPREAD MYTHS distort popular perspectives on property.
 First is the “myth of poverty,” or the tendency to judge the poor by their apparent deficiencies, ignoring very real economic capacities.